Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 How to inject Mounjaro

-Check the Mounjaro liquid in the pen visually before injecting.
+- Check the liquid in the pen visually before injecting.

 Who shouldn’t take Mounjaro?

-Do not take Mounjaro if you don’t have a prescription.
+Needless to say, do not take this if you don’t have a prescription.

 It is not recommended for use if you are pregnant, planning on becoming pregnant, or if you are breastfeeding.

-Do not use Mounjaro if you or any of your family members have ever had medullary thyroid carcinoma (MTC), or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+Do not use it if you or any of your family members have ever had medullary thyroid carcinoma (MTC), or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

-Do not use Mounjaro if you are allergic to tirzepatide.
+Do not use it if you are allergic to tirzepatide or any of the other ingredients in the medication.

-There are many reasons that you may want to stop taking Mounjaro.
+There are a number of reasons that you may want to stop taking this medicine.

 For example, maybe you’re experiencing adverse side effects, you don’t like how the medication makes you feel, or it’s gotten cost-prohibitive.

-Talk with your doctor before stopping any diabetes medication, including Mounjaro.
+Talk with your doctor before stopping any diabetes medication, including this one.

-You will want to have a plan in place, such as an alternative medication, exercise, or diet plan to help combat any rebound effects you may experience.
+You will want to have a plan in place, such as an alternative medication, exercise, or diet regimen, to help combat any rebound effects you may experience.

 Can Mounjaro replace insulin?

-No. Mounjaro is not an insulin replacement but acts as a supplement to insulin therapy (if you take insulin.)
+No. It is not insulin, nor is it an insulin replacement.
+Rather, it acts as a supplement to insulin therapy (if you take insulin).

-If you’ve recently been prescribed Mounjaro, do not stop taking your other diabetes medications unless your doctor has specifically told you to.
+If you’ve recently been prescribed this medicine, do not stop taking your other diabetes medications unless your doctor has specifically told you to.

-Mounjaro lowers blood sugars over time, but it does not cause acute low blood sugars in the way that insulin does.
+Mounjaro lowers blood sugars over time, but it does not cause acute low blood sugars in the way that insulin can.

 If you normally take insulin for food, you will need to continue to do so.

-If you’ve been on Mounjaro for several months, you may notice that your insulin needs are gradually decreasing.
+If you’ve been on the medication for several months, you may notice that your insulin needs are gradually decreasing.

 However, this rarely completely takes away the need to take insulin for your diabetes.